Connecticut Sees Drop in Sports Betting, iGaming Handle in February

 The decline in wagering from January to February is due partly to the number of weekends in each month.
 January had five weekends, while February had four.

-Also, 12 NFL playoff games and the College Football Playoff National Championship took place during January.
-Major football games usually are the nation’s most heavily wagered sporting events.
+Also, during January, 12 NFL playoff games and the College Football Playoff National Championship took place.
+Major football games are usually the nation’s most heavily wagered sporting events.

-February’s sports betting totals got a boost from the NFL’s Super Bowl, held Feb.
+February’s sports betting totals were boosted by the NFL’s Super Bowl, held on Feb.
 13 in Southern California.